-Regardless of organization, when searching for an enterprise content management solution, users and IT teams especially, will want to be certain that the new product will integrate with all “in-house” software and hardware.
+Regardless of the organization, when searching for an enterprise content management solution, users, and IT teams especially, will want to be certain that the new product will integrate with all “in-house” software and hardware.
 Make sure to inquire about your current software, and ask for examples of integration success stories with their ECM solution.
 Teams want a software solution that integrates seamlessly within traditional systems.

 Does your solution provide live, personal support on demand?

-Does your Product support/facilitate user collaboration?
+Does your product support/facilitate user collaboration?